owenbob/TDD-workshop/README.md

 #  Testing GraphqL Python Flask API .

-## TTD-workshop repo is a simple API written
+## TTD-workshop repo is a simple API written using python Flask and Graphql using the graphene library with focus on testing queries and mutations.

 ## Required Features
   * Test Query